Gaudium’s Miracle Baby

 As there is presently no cure for polycystic ovaries, treatment revolves around helping patients manage the condition so that symptoms can be checked.

 Women with PCOD are at a higher risk of developing serious health conditions such as diabetes and heart disease.
-Therefore timely treatment must be sought to minimise these health risks with medication and lifestyle modifications.
+Therefore timely treatment must be sought to minimize these health risks with medication and lifestyle modifications.

 I Have PCOD.
 Can I Still Conceive?